open-contracting/ocds-kibana-manual-en/docs/C2/Seccion4.md

 This could be the Pipeline's most complicated process, and also the most interesting and powerful for our tasks.

 This block is composed by a set of filters that behave sequentially.
-In this case, we will just use a filter: ruby
+In this case, we will just use a filter: Ruby

 ### [Ruby Filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html)

-> This filter is more advanced and requires programming knowledge in Ruby language.
+> This filter is more advanced and requires Ruby knowledge.

-This section's objective is to take the `compiledRelease` property of each JSON file received and, in turn, read each property that composes it as well as copy it over the file root.
+This section's objective is to take the `compiledRelease` property of each JSON file received and, in turn, read each property that composes it, and copy it over the file root.

 **Example**
 ```